-SYS/BIOS also provides a subset of the POSIX thread (pthread) APIs.
+Note: SYS/BIOS also provides a subset of the POSIX thread (pthread) APIs.
 These include pthread threads, mutexes, read-write locks, barriers, and condition variables.
 The pthread APIs can simplify porting applications from a POSIX environment to SYS/BIOS, as well as allowing code to be compiled to run in both a POSIX environment and with SYS/BIOS.
 As the pthread APIs are built on top of the SYS/BIOS Task and Semaphore modules, some POSIX APIs can be called from SYS/BIOS Tasks.

-For details about the POSIX thread APIs supported by SYS/BIOS, see the SYS/BIOS POSIX Thread (pthread) Support wiki page.
-For more detail, see the official POSIX specification and documentation of the generic POSIX implementation.
+For details about supported POSIX thread APIs, see the TI-POSIX User's Guide in the /docs/tiposix/Users_Guide.html file in the TI-RTOS Kernel installation.
+For more, see the official POSIX specification and the generic POSIX implementation.